tlong314/cmgame/README.md

 The section "Adding Functions" below describes the various options that can be defined for an added function.

+Instead of building your own project, you can of course open one of the demo HTML files and modify it.
+If you have no experience with HTML, CSS, or JavaScript, demo5-minimal-code.html is the smallest file that will show you everything you need for a very basic demo.
+If you have some basic knowledge, demo.html and the other examples will give you an idea of how this engine works.

 ## CMGame Constructor Options

 As discussed above, we can pass in various options when creating our game.
 These are described below.